-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children of staff of the Trust: - a. where the member of staff has been employed for two or more years at the time of application, and/or - b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
-Children with documented long-term medical or social needs, where a letter from a health or care professional details their need for a place at Laurel Lane Primary School and the difficulties that would be caused if they had to attend another school.
-Details must be provided at time of application.
-This would be applied in exceptional circumstances. - 4.
-Children who have a member of their immediate family with long term medical or social needs where a letter from a health or care professional details the necessity for the child to attend Laurel Lane Primary School, and the difficulties that would be caused if they had to attend another school.
-Details must be provided at time of application.
-This would be applied in exceptional circumstances. - 5.
-Children who have a sibling attending full-time school at the time they start school. - 6.
+Children with documented long term medical or social needs, where a letter from an independent professional details their need for a place at Laurel Lane Primary School and the difficulties that would be caused if they had to attend another school.
+Details must be provided at time of application. - 4.
 Other applicants, based on the proximity of their homes to the school.
 Priority will be given to applicants who live closest to the school.